 The first premolar teeth are most easily extracted when the bear is freshly killed (not frozen).
 Hunters are encouraged to remove the tooth (or teeth) as soon as the bear is killed and before the skull and hide are frozen.
-In addition, hunters are reminded that the tooth from their bear must be received by the West Virginia Division of Natural Resources by January 31 of the year following the kill.
+In addition, hunters are reminded that the tooth from their bear must be received by the WVDNR by Jan.
+31 of the year following the kill.